 Typically you need more Pods than Services, so for a given cluster, you probably want a Pod CIDR range that is larger than the Service CIDR range.
 For example, the default Pod range for a user cluster has 2^(32-16) = 2^16 addresses, but the default Service range for a user cluster has only 2^(32-20) = 12^12 addresses.

-You might need to use non-default CIDR ranges to avoid overlapping with IP addresses that are reachable on your network.
+In some cases you might need to use non-default CIDR ranges to avoid overlapping with IP addresses that are reachable on your network.
 The Service and Pod ranges must not overlap with any address outside the cluster that you want to reach from inside the cluster.

 For example, suppose your Service range is 10.96.232.0/24, and your Pod range is 192.168.0.0/16.
 Any traffic sent from a Pod to an address in either of those ranges will be treated as in-cluster and will not reach any destination outside the cluster.